santoshtmp/moodle-local_customcleanurl/README.md

 # customcleanurl
-customcleanurl main idea is to convert the moodle url in more readable format by removing id parameter
+customcleanurl main idea is to convert the moodle url in more user readable format and SEO friendly url.

 ## For Example:
 1. Course View Page URL